borkdude/carve/README.md

 app/-main
 ```

+Keep in mind that if you ran `carve` with `'{:paths ["src" "test"]}'`, there might still be potentially lots of unused code, which wasn't detected simply because there are tests for it.

+So after a first cycle of carving you might want to do another run with simply `{:paths ["src"]}`, which will help deleting the rest of the unused code.
+*Just beware that this will break all the tests using the code you just deleted, and you'll have to fix/delete them manually.**

 ### Emacs

 In Emacs you might want to invoke carve using the `:report` option in `eshell`.
 When you enable `compilation-minor-mode` the links become clickable.